Orangenal-name/CoolRoundsModLol/README.md

 ### Cards
-Bundling - Bundle all your bullets together for a super bullet!
+Bundling - Bundle all your bullets together for a super bullet!<br />
-Absorption - Steal the bullets that hit you!
+Absorption - Steal the bullets that hit you!<br />
-Rubber Banding - Go back to wherre you blocked five seconds later!
+Rubber Banding - Go back to wherre you blocked five seconds later!<br />
-Fard - this is why I said it's not professional.
+Fard - this is why I said it's not professional.<br />
-Ghost Bullets - Your bullets are ghosts!
+Ghost Bullets - Your bullets are ghosts!<br />
-Knockback Stick - get a big amount of knockback on your bullets!
+Knockback Stick - get a big amount of knockback on your bullets!<br />
-Piercing - Your bullets are unblockable!
+Piercing - Your bullets are unblockable!<br />
-Teleporting Bullets - You teleport to where your bullet hits!
+Teleporting Bullets - You teleport to where your bullet hits!<br />
-Uno Reverse - Swap positions with your opponents!
+Uno Reverse - Swap positions with your opponents!<br />

+## Updates
+### v1.0.1
+ - Added missing dependency
+### v1.1.0
+ - Added Absorption